eheckard23/Server_Stack/readme.md

 	• A Ubuntu 16.04 server
 	• A non `root` user
 	• Your public IP address

+If you don't have any of these things, follow the [server setup guide](https://github.com/eheckard23/Server_Stack/blob/master/setup.md) on where to start.

 * Find and open the file `humans.txt` within this repository.
 * In the top right section, click "Raw" for this file